Benford behavior resulting from stick and box fragmentation processes: Introduction

-We may now state the previous results on stick fragmentation.
-Becker et al. \cite{dependent} proved a theorem regarding fixed proportion 1-dimensional stick fragmentation (compare with their Theorem 1.11). \begin{theorem}\cite{dependent} Choose any $p \in (0,1)$.
-In Stage 1, cut a given stick at proportion $p$ to create two pieces of length $p$ and $1-p$.
-In Stage 2, cut each resulting piece into two pieces at the same proportion $p$.
-Perform this process for a total of $N$ stages, generating $2^N$ sticks with $N+1$ distinct lengths (assuming $p \neq 1 /2 $) given by
+\begin{theorem} \cite{dependent} Fix a proportion $p \in (0,1)$ and a stick of length $L$.
+At Stage 1, cut the stick at proportion $p$ to create two sub-sticks of lengths $Lp$ and $L(1-p)$.
+At Stage 2, cut each of these two sub-sticks into two smaller sub-sticks at the same proportion $p$.
+Repeat this procedure for a total of $N$ stages, generating $2^N$ sticks with $N+1$ distinct lengths (assuming $p \neq 1 /2 $) given by

 where the frequency of $x_n$ is $\binom{N}{n}/2^N$.
+Consider the sequence of random lengths $\{X^{(N)}\}_{N=1}^\infty$, where $X^{(N)}$ is the length of a stick picked uniformly at random from the $2^N$ sticks obtained at stage $N$.
 Choose $y$ so that $B^y = (1-p)/p$, which is the ratio of adjacent lengths (i.e., $x_{i+1}/x_i$).
-The decomposition process results in stick lengths that converge to strong Benford's behavior base $B$ if and only if $y\not\in\Q$.
-If $y$ has finite irrationality exponent, the convergence rate can be quantified in terms of that exponent, and there is a power savings. \end{theorem} Theorem \ref{fixed proportion thm} suggests the possibility of examining another fixed proportion 1-dimensional stick fragmentation model, where we cut a piece into an arbitrary $m\geq 2$ number of pieces according $m-1$ fixed proportions at each stage.
-Using new techniques involving multinomial coefficients to reduce the problem into the original fixed proportion 1-dimensional stick fragmentation model in \cite{dependent}, this paper establishes the following result (see Section \ref{Fixed Multi-proportion 1-Dimensional Decomposition Model}). \begin{theorem} For any integer $m>2$, choose $p_1, p_2, \dots, p_{m-1}\in (0,1)$ such that $p_1+p_2+\dots+p_{m-1}<1$.
-Set $p_m:=1-(p_1+p_2+\dots+p_{m-1})$.
-At each stage, we cut all sticks according to proportions $p_1,p_2,\dots,p_{m-1}$ to create $m$ pieces.
-After stage $N$, we have $m^N$ sticks in total, of lengths
+Then $\{X^{(N)}\}_{N=1}^\infty$ converges to strong Benford behavior base in $B$ if and only if $y\not\in\Q$.
+If $y$ has a finite irrationality exponent, then for sufficiently large $N$, the discrepancy of the sequence of the $2^N$ stick lengths (not distinct) can be quantified in terms of that exponent, and there is a power savings. \end{theorem}

+Theorem \ref{single proportion thm} suggests the possibility of generalizing the fixed single proportion stick fragmentation model to a fixed multi-proportion stick fragmentation model, where at each stage, instead of cutting a stick into 2 sub-sticks according to a fixed proportion, we cut a stick into an arbitrary but fixed $m$ number of sub-sticks according to $m-1$ fixed proportions.
+Again, we are interested in the conditions under which the distribution of stick lengths produced in this model converges to strong Benford's behavior.
+A main result of this paper provides a definitive answer to this question, as follows: